evansharp/atmospheric/README.md

 # atmospheric
-A real-time localhost monitor and datalogger for a Yoctopuce Meteo module.
+A real-time localhost monitor and datalogger for a Yoctopuce Yocto-meteo module.